Gwangmyeong: Shopping

 Gwangmyeong is home to one of the world's largest IKEA stores, with the second largest store located in Goyang, and a large Lotte Premium Outlet that is connected to the IKEA.
 The city is also home to a large Costco warehouse which also serves as the headquarters of Costco Korea.
 A large Korean-style traditional market, Gwangmyeong Market, is located in the Gwangmyeong crossroads with Gwangmyeongsageori Station.
 Modern shopping malls are in Cheolsan Station, Haan crossroads, and Soha-dong (E-mart and Costco).
-Gwangmyeong residents can also use shopping malls (Lotte Mart and Homeplus) in nearby Guro-gu and Geumcheon-gu.
+Gwangmyeong residents can also use shopping malls (Lotte Mart and Homeplus) in nearby Guro District and Geumcheon District.
 Clothes outlets are located in nearby Gasan-dong in Seoul.

 Medical services

 A local general hospital, Gwangmyeong Sungae Hospital is in Cheolsan-dong and it is recently affiliated with Medical School of Kwandong University.
-A university hospital, Korea University Medical Center at Guro (구로고대병원 gu-ro-go-dae-byeong-weon) is located in nearby Guro-dong, Seoul.
-A public medical centre is in southernmost Haan-dong.
+There are two university hospitals.
+One is Korea University Medical Center at Guro (구로고대병원 gu-ro-go-dae-byeong-weon) that is located in nearby Guro-dong, Seoul and other one is Chung-ang University Hospital at Gwangmyeong (중앙대학교광명병원 joong-ahng-dae-hak-gyo-gwang-myeong-byeong-weon) that is located near Gwangmyeong station A public medical centre is in southernmost Haan-dong.

 Many private clinics are located along with business areas in the city.